 The structure and content of current hamstring injury rehabilitation processes are based on principles established in the mid-20th century (14).
-These principles are presented in the form of general protocols where one or two risk factors (3,28,38) are contemplated and progressed through a rehabilitation program according to the biology of muscle injury and repair.
-Presently, rehabilitation protocols (RP) for football players (3,38) do not appear to place a substantial emphasis on the programming and sequencing of training loads or on the performance-related factors (e.g., ankle stiffness and horizontal forces) that might be necessary to prepare the player for unique sporting demands.
-For example, the well-known "leg bridge" exercise (38) is not associated with the type of resistance and overall workload that the players' muscle-tendinous system will be exposed to after they return to play.
+These principles are presented in the form of general protocols where one or two risk factors (3, 28, 38) are contemplated and progressed through a rehabilitation program according to the biology of muscle injury and repair.
+Presently, rehabilitation protocols for football players (3, 38) do not appear to place a substantial emphasis on the programming and sequencing of training loads or on the performance-related factors (e.g. ankle stiffness, horizontal forces) that might be necessary to prepare the player for unique sporting demands.
+For example, the well known "leg bridge" exercise (38) is not associated with the type of resistance and overall workload that the players' muscle-tendinous system will be exposed to after they return to play.

-The nature underlying hamstring injuries is accepted as multifactorial and complex (1,23).
-It has been suggested (24) that a systematic rehabilitation process (i.e., algorithm) consisting of an ordered sequence of steps (criteria phases) could aid in the complicated clinical decision-making procedure of a successful return to play and subsequently decrease reinjury rates.
-With this algorithm approach, each phase of hamstring strain recovery depends on the outcome of the previous step and is based on an individualized response to progress in difficulty.
-Furthermore, if the algorithm is able to objectively structure the content and criteria to be met according to (i) biological tissue repair principles (20), (ii) main injury mechanism (i.e., sprinting mechanics (4,26), and (iii) multiple risk factors associated with hamstring strain (23,24,39), it could conceivably provide flexible programming accounting for the specific weaknesses of each player.
-This design process is not possible in a preestablished, one-size-fits-all general protocol (3,38).
-In summary, the algorithm constitutes a theoretically objective and individualized multifactorial approach to hamstring injury rehabilitation to build a solid framework.
-Such a framework would allow us to obtain (i) future feedback necessary to understand how to achieve, include, or remove the different marked quantitative criteria and (ii) high-quality data to avoid misleading decisions and challenge dogma that underpins "usual care" to subject all elements of our management strategies to scientific scrutiny as previously suggested.
+The nature underlying hamstring injuries is accepted as multifactorial and complex (1, 23).
+It has been suggested (24) that a systematic rehabilitation process (i.e. algorithm) consisting of an ordered sequence of steps (criteria-phases) could aid in the complicated clinical decision-making procedure of a successful return to play and subsequently decrease re-injury rates.
+With this algorithm approach, each phase of hamstring strain recovery depends on the outcome of the previous step and is based on an individualized response in order to progress in difficulty.
+Furthermore, if the algorithm is able to objectively structure the content and criteria to be met according to (i) biological tissue repair principles (20), (ii) main injury mechanism (i.e., sprinting mechanics (4, 26) and (iii) multiple risk factors associated with hamstring strain (39, 23, 24), it could conceivably provide flexible programming accounting for the specific weaknesses of each player.
+This design process is not possible in a pre-established, one-size-fits-all, general protocol (3, 38).
+In summary, the algorithm constitutes a theoretically objective and individualized multifactorial approach to hamstring injury rehabilitation in order to build a solid framework.
+Such a framework would allow: (i) future feedback necessary to understand how to achieve, include or remove the different marked quantitative criteria and, (ii) obtain high-quality data to avoid misleading decisions and challenge dogma that underpins 'usual care' to subject all elements of our management strategies to scientific scrutiny as previously suggested.
 (14).

-Therefore, the aim of this study was to assess the concurrent effectiveness of implementing a multifactorial, individualized, criteria-based algorithm approach on hamstring injury rehabilitation compared with using a general RP in male football players.
-The comparison will focus on three main outcomes that directly affect daily clinical practice of any football club: number of reinjuries, time to return to play, and sprint performance and associated mechanical outputs.
+Therefore, the aim of this study was to assess the concurrent effectiveness of implementing a multifactorial, individualized, criteria-based algorithm approach on hamstring injury rehabilitation compared to employing a general rehabilitation protocol in male football players.
+The comparison will focus on three main outcomes that directly impact daily clinical practice of any football club: number of re-injuries, time to return to play and sprint performance and associated mechanical outputs.